KorenLeslieCohen/fashion-blog-scraper/README.md

 FASHION FIXX DAILY

-aily content from your favorite fashion blogs.
+Daily content from your favorite fashion blogs.
 Automatically updates anytime a blogger posts new content.
 No more surfing multiple websites.
 Just images.
 None of the fuss.